 Maria Reimer is project lead for Jugend hackt.
 She studied Public Administration and Public Policy.
 Next to OKF DE, she works part-time for a member of the German parliament and actively promotes the Freedom of Information Act (FOI) as a Transparency International Germany volunteer.

 Dr. Markus Neuschäfer

-Markus is project lead of DARIAH-DE and is an expert in the domain of Digital Humanities and Open Science.
-He engages with Open Data in Science and Culture and is especially curious about the visibility of open content.
+Markus is project lead of edulabs and DARIAH-DE, he focuses on education, Digital Humanities and Open Science.
+He engages with Open Data in Science and Culture and is especially curious about the visibility of open content and open educational resources.
 He holds a PhD German Philology, worked at the University of Göttingen and developed Open Science business models in publishing.
 He also supports the volunteer platform refugeephrasebook.de with webdesign and coordination.

 Maximilian created kleineAnfragen.de and sehrgutachten.de.
 For the Open Knowledge Foundation Germany he works on a voluntary basis from Southern Germany, where he lives and works in his day-job at headissue.

 Maximilian Voigt supports the project edulabs as an assistent.
 Further more he campaigns for fabrication laboratories, is engaged in physical computing and supports free education.
 Before his work at the OKF he co founded the FabLab Cottbus e.V., studied technical journalism, public relations and culture and technology.
 His master thesis was about the educational potential of open workshops.

 Michael works as a Data Analyst in the field of Open Government mostly focused on financial transparency.
 He holds a Masters in Public Economics and advocates for more transparent public finances.
 Additionally, he coordinates the Open Government Netzwerk, the German civil society network, which advocates making the German government more open, accountable, and responsive to citizens.